ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - formula1
       - football
     bio: Kevin is our Super Stores Supervisor who has the responsible role of controlling all goods that enter and leave the factory.
-With over 10 years stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!".
+With many years of stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!".
 Kev is a huge Formula 1 fan who supports Team Mercedes.
 He also enjoys and supports